Thing (The Addams Family): Role in the series

 Thing's many useful roles included fetching the mail, handing cigars to Gomez Addams and then lighting them, changing the channel on the Addamses’ TV set, holding Morticia Addams's wool while she knits, turning grapes into wine in under a minute, and turning over records on the phonograph (particularly when Gomez and Morticia dance the tango).
 It accompanies the family on drives by riding in the glove compartment, and in one episode, in which Gomez appears in court, it emerges from Gomez's briefcase.
 Thing and Grandmama are fond of arm-wrestling.
 In a flashback episode on how Gomez and Morticia met, it is revealed that Thing has been with the Addams family since Gomez was a child, suggesting Thing is the son of an earlier generation of hand-servants (see below).
 Thing, overall, acts as the straight man of the show.

-Morticia is always very appreciative of Thing's services, and her frequent "Thank you, Thing" is one of the best known lines of the series; Wednesday takes after her mother in also expressing gratitude for Thing's assistance.
+Morticia is always appreciative of Thing's services, and her frequent "Thank you, Thing" is a well known line of the series; Wednesday takes after her mother in also expressing gratitude for Thing's assistance.
 Thing cannot talk, but does sometimes snap its fingers to attract attention, and it is also able to communicate by signaling in Morse code, writing, or with the help of the manual alphabet.
-This can be very disconcerting to visitors to the Addams' mansion; in a running gag in some episodes, a visitor to the Addams home, profusely grateful for some kindness of the Addamses', enthusiastically shakes hands with everyone present — "Thank you, Mr. Addams!
+This can be disconcerting to visitors to the Addams' mansion; in a running gag in some episodes, a visitor to the Addams home, grateful for some kindness of the Addamses', shakes hands with everyone present — "Thank you, Mr. Addams!
 Thank you, Mrs. Addams!" — and is then offered a handshake by Thing.
-"And thank you…" begins the visitor, before realizing what he has been confronted with, recoiling in inarticulate shock, and fleeing the premises.
+"And thank you…" begins the visitor, before realizing what he has been confronted with, and fleeing the premises.

 In one episode, Morticia gets goosed, and initially suspects Thing who had been nearby moments earlier.
 However, Gomez immediately appears and admits responsibility, explaining: "Thing just likes to hold hands."